aohorodnyk/aohorodnyk.com/content/post/2021-01-03-binary-flags.md

 mermaid: false
 ---
 ## Introduction
 There are many ways to store flags and use them for communication between `client <-> backend service` or `service <-> service`.
-In the article, we are going to review the most popular options and we will try to help to choose the correct way for the next project.
+In the article, we will review the most popular options and try to help to choose the correct way for the next project.

 The most popular ways to work with flags are:
 1. Store in separate [column in DB](https://en.wikipedia.org/wiki/Column_(database)) or separate [property in a class/struct](https://en.wikipedia.org/wiki/Property_(programming))